johnivore/borg-summary/README.md

 In this example, `/backup/borg` contains a single borg repository.

-Update the SQLite database with data about a borg repository:
+### Update the SQLite database with data about a borg repository

     borgsummary --update /backup/borg

-Print a warning if there have been no backups in a while:
+### Print a warning if there have been no backups in a while

     borgsummary --check /backup/borg

-Print a summary of the borg repo:
+### Print a summary of the borg repo

-    borgsummary --detail /backup/borg

 ```
+$ borgsummary --detail /backup/borg

 Size of all backups: 164.0 GB

 /backup/borg